 homemade materials managed to capture 50% of virus particles or more (with the exception of the scarf at 49%).

-Bottom line: Test data shows that the best choices for DIY masks are cotton t-shirts,
+Bottom line: Test data shows that the best choices for DIY Designer Masks are cotton t-shirts,

 pillowcases, or other cotton materials.

 These materials filter out approximately 50% of 0.2 micron particles, similar

 Call to place your orders today, we have a variety of designs and outer layer options.